uwcse440/web-cse440-wi20/angular-workspace/src/assets/projects/procabulary/designprototyping.md

 <p><img src="assets/projects/{{ project.path }}/digital_overview.png" alt="initial prototype overview" width="100%" style="max-width: 800px; display: block; margin: auto;"></p>
 <p style="text-align: center"><b>digital mockup overview</b></p>

 We made 3 significant changes in the process of transitioning from paper prototype to digital mockup.
 First and foremost, we consolidated practice modes in our digital mockup to include more obvious practice buttons, immersive conversations and incorporate results into the progress page, so that it is convenient for users to review and track their progress over time.
-The improvement page in our paper prototypes received a design overhaul in our digital mockup compared to our paper prototypes in order to be more informative as well as enlightening.
+The improvement page in our paper prototypes received a design overhaul in our digital mockup compared to our paper prototypes to be more informative as well as enlightening.
 Originally, we provided only binary analyzed results of highlighted keywords as well as corresponding audio clips.
 But in our digital mockup, we enriched the entire page by adding more relevant details, such as the matching keywords of a specific context and its explanations and usages, to better help our users memorize important information through contextualization.
-In the digital mockup, we include a universal search button in summary, keyword and improvement pages, instead of hidden search bar, to make it more obvious, easy-to-reach and give them direct shortcuts to filter out and pinpoint the materials they specifically want.
+In the digital mockup, we include a universal search button in summary, keyword and improvement pages, instead of the hidden search bar, to make it more obvious, easy-to-reach and give them direct shortcuts to filter out and pinpoint the materials they specifically want.

 #### Tasks Breakdown
 Our two primary tasks are: **1) Record speech and review compiled words, phrases and summaries** and **2) Raise the level of professionalism in one's own speech through practices**.
 Descriptions of each of these tasks are provided below, alongside the important digital mockup components.

 ##### Task 1: Record speech and review compiled words, phrases and summaries
-Users who downloaded the app on their phone as well as on their smartwatch needs to go through several initial setup processes to activate the system.
+Users who downloaded the app on their phone as well as on their smartwatch need to go through several initial setup processes to activate the system.
 In particular, they need to pair their watch with their mobile devices for secure audio data transmission as well as setting up their short-term and long-term goal by answering a series of questions.
-The setup process is crucial, as it acts as the basis for the system to recognize its user, adjust itself based on the each user’s particular circumstances, and provide more accurate subsequent analysis and suggestions.
+The setup process is crucial, as it acts as the basis for the system to recognize its user, adjust itself based on user’s particular circumstances, and provide more accurate subsequent analysis and suggestions.
 Moreover, our design also allows users to take advantage of summaries and keywords functionalities inside the App to review important materials, words, phrases after professional conversations.
-For example, users can take a look at the each summary block to remind himself/herself of the topic and key content of a certain conversation.
-Even, they can utilize the key audio clips attached with each summary for more context and information.
-In addition to the summary page, keywords page can assist users to memorize the most useful and important words, phrases from professional conversations.
+For example, users can take a look at each summary block to remind himself/herself of the topic and key content of a certain conversation.
+Even, they can utilize the key audio clips attached to each summary for more context and information.
+In addition to the summary page, the keywords page can assist users to memorize the most useful and important words, phrases from professional conversations.
 If they still feel confused about particular words, they can open key audio clips and definitions to reactivate their memory.
-The primary aim of the design is to help users build concrete foundation in their professional industries.
+The primary aim of the design is to help users build concrete foundations in their professional industries.
 A walkthrough is shown below:

 **Use of Watch.**
 Users are able to fully control their data on their watches.
-For instance, if they find one conversation to be particularly essential, they can highlight them using flags and its priority in the system will rise.
-Similarly, if they find a conversation meaningless or pointless, they can directly delete the recording in the middle of recording.
+For instance, if they find one conversation to be particularly essential, they can highlight them using flags and their priority in the system will rise.
+Similarly, if they find a conversation meaningless or pointless, they can directly delete the recording in the middle of the recording.

 <div style="margin: auto; text-align: center;">
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/watch_start.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>watch start</b></p>
+    <p style="text-align: center;"><b>start recording on watch</b></p>
   </div>
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/watch_stop.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>watch stop</b></p>
+    <p style="text-align: center;"><b>stop recording on watch</b></p>
   </div>
   <br>
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/watch_list.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>watch recording list</b></p>
+    <p style="text-align: center;"><b>browse recording list</b></p>
   </div>
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/watch_delete.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>delete and star in watch</b></p>
+    <p style="text-align: center;"><b>delete and star recording on watch</b></p>
   </div>
 </div>

 **Browse Summaries.**
-Users can use summary as a quick reminder to review the essential parts in a conversation without reaching to more details.
+Users can use the summary as a quick reminder to review the essential parts in a conversation without reaching to more details.

 <div style="margin: auto; text-align: center;">
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/summary.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>summary</b></p>
+    <p style="text-align: center;"><b>summary page</b></p>
   </div>
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/summary_detail.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>summary details</b></p>
+    <p style="text-align: center;"><b>summary page details</b></p>
   </div>
 </div>

 **Review Keywords.**
-Users are able to sort keywords either by their frequencies appeared in the professional conversations or topics they belong to for more precise and effective learning.
+Users are able to sort keywords either by their frequencies that appeared in the professional conversations or topics they belong to for more precise and effective learning.

 <div style="margin: auto; text-align: center;">
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/keyword.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>keywords</b></p>
+    <p style="text-align: center;"><b>keywords page</b></p>
   </div>
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/keyword_detail.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>keyword details</b></p>
+    <p style="text-align: center;"><b>keyword page details</b></p>
   </div>
 </div>

 ##### Task 2: Raise the level of professionalism in one's own speech through practices
 Our second task focuses on long-term improvements of professionalism in one’s own speeches and is greatly supported by our practice mode as well as improvement feature.
-The practice mode in keyword list enables users to strengthen their memory about those keywords by using quizzes.
-Additionally, the improvement features can help users contextualize their understanding towards certain keywords using contexts in the conversations; practice mode in the improvement page allows users to participate in an immersive, professional conversations with a virtual assistant on the topics they’ve selected.
-All the results will be combined and display directly in the progress page and main page so that users can easily keep track of their progress.
+The practice mode in the keyword list enables users to strengthen their memory about those keywords by using quizzes.
+Additionally, the improvement features can help users contextualize their understanding towards certain keywords using contexts in the conversations; practice mode in the improvement page allows users to participate in an immersive, professional conversation with a virtual assistant on the topics they’ve selected.
+All the results will be combined and display directly on the progress page and main page so that users can easily keep track of their progress.
 The primary objective of the design is to inform users of their inadequacy in certain areas and help them improve accordingly.
 A walkthrough is shown below:

 **Practice Mode in Keyword.**
-Sometimes, accurately memorizing keywords and jargons and their definitions is key to academic success.
+Sometimes, accurately memorizing keywords and jargon and their definitions are key to academic success.
 Under this circumstance, users can tap the “Quiz” button at the bottom of the keyword page and opt to have quizzes to strengthen their memorization.
 So that once a keyword pops up from conversations, users can immediately recognize it and extend the conversations to be more in-depth and intriguing.

 <div style="margin: auto; text-align: center;">
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/keywords_highlighted.jpeg" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>highlighted keywords button</b></p>
+    <p style="text-align: center;"><b>quiz button</b></p>
   </div>
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/quiz.png" width="100%" class="border rounded"></p>